TJCAJ/tnl/README.md

 Inspiration for the readme file was taken from The Love Running Project as well as my mentor Gareth McGirr and my fellow students Martiless (flawlesscooking), Airdrie86 (life-hack) and Kera Cudmore.

 ## Acknowledgements
 Thanks to my mentor for helpful feedback and creative input as well as mental support and encouragement by my student Cohort facilitator on Slack, Kristyna Ci.
+I also relyed on The Love Running Project for basic structure of the website and the Meet Up Section.
+In addition I had a code implemented for the signup page from Ivan Grozdic at [codeopen.io](https://codepen.io/ig_design/pen/KKVQpVP)

 ## Technologies used